chris-ali/j6dof-flight-sim/README.md

 -The aircraft is a rigid body, with a constant mass.

--No ground reaction model has been included yet, so landing is not possible.
+-A simple ground reaction model is implemented, but currently doesn't receive data about the height of terrain above sea level

 -Only a simple propeller engine model is implemented for now.
 No engine effects (fuel burn, propeller effects) are modeled yet